Venture Smith: Life in the Americas and death

 Due to this tumultuous series of events, Smith determined to liberate himself from the Stantons.
 The Smiths had two more children, Solomon in 1756 and Cuff in 1761.
 Smith was sold twice more.
-In 1760, he ended up enslaved by Capt.
-Oliver Smith, who agreed to let him buy his freedom.
+In 1760, he ended up enslaved by Col. Oliver Smith, who agreed to let him buy his freedom.
 Smith let Venture work for money when his labor was not required at home.
 Venture Smith tried to earn money by going out to work.
 Finally, in the spring of 1765, Venture Smith purchased his freedom for 71 pounds and two shillings, a notably exorbitant price.

 A free man

 Smith moved to Long Island.
 In 1769, after cutting wood and investing the money he made, Smith purchased his sons, Solomon and Cuff.
-He earned money to purchase his sons by cutting and cording wood, of which he said he did upwards of 400 cords and threshing out 75 bushels of grain over the course of 6 months.
+He earned money to purchase his sons by cutting and cording wood, which he said he did upward of 400 cords and threshed out 75 bushels of grain over six months.
 To purchase his sons, he paid 200 dollars (each).
-He then purchased an enslaved Black man for 40 pounds and gave him 60 pounds but the man ran away still owing Smith 40 pounds.
+He then purchased an enslaved Black man for 40 pounds and gave him 60 pounds, but the man ran away, still owing Smith 40 pounds.

 He hired out Solomon, his oldest son, to Charles Church for one year to be paid 12 pounds.
-Solomon being 17 years of age and an able body was, as dictated by Smith, "all my hope and dependence for help."
-During his year of employment, Church had outfitted a whaling boat and convinced the young Solomon to join and in return, he would be compensated with his normal wages and a bonus of a pair of silver buckles.
-When Smith caught word of the expedition he set off in an attempt to stop his son from putting out to sea, but when he arrived at Church's house he could only see the boat on the horizon.
+Solomon, being 17 years of age and an able body, was, as dictated by Smith, "all my hope and dependence for help."
+During his year of employment, Church had outfitted a whaling boat and convinced the young Solomon to join, and in return, he would be compensated with his normal wages and a bonus of a pair of silver buckles.
+When Smith caught word of the expedition, he set off to stop his son from putting out to sea, but when he arrived at Church's house, he could only see the boat on the horizon.
 Smith would never again see his oldest son because while on the expedition, he caught scurvy and died.

-Soon after the death of his son Smith purchased his wife for 40 pounds.
+Soon after the death of his son, Smith purchased his wife for 40 pounds.
 He did this expeditiously as she was then pregnant with his unborn child.
 If she had given birth before he was able to purchase her, he would have had to buy both his wife and his child separately.
 After welcoming another son, Smith named him Solomon in memory of his deceased eldest son.